Brilliantcrank/airbag-industries/_posts/2002-10-14-from-heaven.md

 Last week my brother (now living near Oakland) gave me a hard time because I was getting excited over the Angels and baseball in general.
 He asked me when did I start liking baseball?

-I didnâ€™t have a good answer for him then, but I do now.
+I didn’t have a good answer for him then, but I do now.

-I started liking baseball when the Angelâ€™s made it to the World Series and his Oakland Aâ€™s didnâ€™t.
+I started liking baseball when the Angel’s made it to the World Series and his Oakland A’s didn’t.